Gold price drops in Azerbaijan

 By Trend

-The price of gold decreased in Azerbaijan on March 16, compared to the price on March 13, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA) on Mar.
-16.
+The price of gold decreased in Azerbaijan on March 19, compared to the price on March 18, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).

 |